Great Living Chola Temples: Brihadisvara Temple in Gangaikonda Cholapuram

 The Brihadisvara Temple at Gangaikonda Cholapuram is a Hindu temple located at Gangaikonda Cholapuram about 70 km from the Thanjavur Brihadisvara Temple.
-Completed in 1035 AD by Rajendra Chola I as a part of his new capital, this Chola dynasty era temple is similar in design and has a similar name as the 11th century, and sometimes just called the Gangaikondacholapuram temple.
+This temple was completed in 1035 AD by Rajendra Chola I as a part of his new capital, this Chola dynasty era temple is similar in design and has a similar name as the 11th century, and sometimes just called the Gangaikondacholapuram temple.

 It is dedicated to Shiva and based on a square plan, but the temple reverentially displays Vaishnavism, Shaktism and syncretic equivalence themes of Hinduism with statues of Vishnu, Durga, Surya, Harihara, Ardhanishvara, and others.
 In addition to the main shrine with linga, the temple complex has a number of smaller shrines, gopura, and other monuments, with some partially ruined or restored in later centuries.
 The temple is famed for its bronze sculptures, artwork on its walls, the Nandi and the scale of its curvilinear tower.

 Airavatesvara Temple

-The Airavatesvara Temple is in the city of Kumbakonam, South India, completed in 1166 AD.
+The Airavatesvara Temple is at Darasuram, in the outskirt of the city of Kumbakonam, completed in 1166 AD.
 It is one among a cluster of eighteen medieval era large Hindu temples in the Kumbakonam area.
 The temple is dedicated to Lord Shiva.
 It also reverentially displays Vaishnavism and Shaktism traditions of Hinduism, along with the legends associated with sixty three Nayanars – the Bhakti movement saints of Shaivism.

 Named after the White Elephant of Indra, this temple is a testimony to the grand temple architecture of the Cholan Empire.
 It is the last of the three great Cholan temples built by successive generations of kings starting from Rajaraja I. Airavateswara temple was built by Rajaraja II around 1150 AD.
 One of the striking features of this temple is Rajagambhira Thirumandapam - Royal Courtyard, with intricately carved pillars, long steps made of granite stones and elegant chariots drawn by horse - again hewn out of stone.
 You will see finer workmanship in this temple than the earlier temples.
 Darasuram is literally a stone's throw away from Kumbakonam.

 The stone temple incorporates a chariot structure, and includes major Vedic and Puranic deities such as Indra, Agni, Varuna, Vayu, Brahma, Surya, Vishnu, Saptamtrikas, Durga, Saraswati, Sri Devi (Lakshmi), Ganga, Yamuna, Subrahmanya, Ganesha, Kama, Rati and others.
 The temple was much larger and once had seven courtyards according to inscriptions.
 Only one courtyard survives; parts of the temple such as the gopuram are in ruins, and the main temple and the main temple and associated shrines stand alone.
 The temple continues to attract large gatherings of Hindu pilgrims every year.